shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex1.md

 ### Task 1: Review the already discovered and Assessed environment in Azure migrate

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials below.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

     * Azure Password: <inject key="AzureAdUserPassword"></inject>

 2. Click on **Show Portal Menu (1)** bar and select **All services (2)** in the portal's left navigation.